 U.S. media credibility became an issue following the Korean and Vietnam Wars.
 Press associations actually formed commissions to review the problem.
 But recent polls show the public’s faith in the media continues to decline.

 Ironically, some of the great news organizations that prospered as champions of the free press in the United States have become monopolies.
 In the process they lost not only the thrill of competition but also respect for diverse points of view.
 So the price of winning was losing a genuine relationship with their audience.

-The 2016 presidential election in the United States saw the winning candidate did an end-run around the establishment media with his own social media accounts and actually won.
+During the 2016 presidential election in the United States, the winning candidate did an end-run around the establishment media with his own social media accounts and actually won.